How US expats living in low-tax countries can reduce their US tax bill

 2. If you are married to a non-resident alien spouse, and your spouse is a high earner, consider taking personal exemption for the spouse while filing Married Separately

 If your spouse makes $120K or more, adding their income to your joint return will increase your combined taxable income.
 However, you can apply for an ITIN (Individual Tax Identification Number) for your spouse and claim a personal exemption of $4K for the non-resident alien spouse.
 This alone will reduce your tax bill by $1,350.

 This option is available to expats at any income level provided that your spouse does not have income from U.S. sources.
 Their foreign income is not counted and does not affect your right for taking additional personal exemption.

-3. Claim your children born abroad as dependents if they qualify for a Social Security number
+3. For redicing tax bill claim your children born abroad as dependents if they qualify for a Social Security number

 Children born abroad to a U.S. parent may qualify for a U.S. Social Security number.
 Note that if they do qualify (consult with the U.S. embassy in your country of residence) then they will have U.S. tax reporting obligations anyway - and will have to apply for the Social Security number later, when they have income on their own.
 With FATCA in place, foreign banks have their own strategy and criteria to identify account holders with the U.S. roots.

 If you take this step for them while they are still minors you will upgrade your filing status to Head of Household (as mentioned above, far better than Married Filing Separately).
 You will be able to take a personal exemption of $4K for each child and may qualify for other benefits, such as child credit, dependent care credit and credit or deduction for higher education expenses for yourself or your children.